Macro Recipes

 ENDIF

 For this you will use the GRP() macro function.
-When you provide a positive, non-zero integer parameter, this function will return the element number of the element in the group's indexed list of elements.
+When you provide a positive,

-The TYP() macro function returns a value which returns the element type for a specific element number.
+The TYP() macro function returns a value that returns the element type for

 Example: